maybeizen/maybeizen/README.md

 ---

 ## 🧼 Frontend?
 Been There, Done That.
-These tools taught me a lot — but in the end, I chose logic over layout, and system design over screen design.
+These tools taught me a lot, but in the end, they weren't what I enjoyed doing.

 <div align="center">